acucciniello/BlogPostImages/Basic-Routing-ExpressJS/Basic Routing with ExpressJS.md

 var port = 3000
 ```

 The first line allows us to use the Express.js package in our code.
 The second line creates a variable called app that is an instance of express.
 This is how we will access the functionalities of express.
-Then we create a variable called port to store the port the server will listen to when it is started.
+Then we create a variable called port to store the port the server will listen on when it is started.
 Then below our variables, add this:

 ```
 app.get('/', function (req, res) {